brunonicko/basicco/README.rst

 implicit_hash
 ^^^^^^^^^^^^^
 Metaclass that forces `__hash__` to None when `__eq__` is declared.
-This is a backport of the behavior in Python 3.
+This is a backport of the default behavior in Python 3.

 .. code:: python